AguaClara/Textbook/Filtration/Filtration_Derivations.rst

 First use the Kozeny Equation (**ref kozeny** )to find the HL in the central layers and also the bottom layer with :math:`H_{Layer}` and :math:`H_{BottomLayer}`

+As the filter has 6 layers there are six possible paths for the water to take.

+Overview of the algorithm of this section:

+In each path the path headloss is the sum of : inlet plumbing, sand layer, and outlet plumbing (for the relevant flow)

+Find the max headloss through the respective paths (Q1 - Q6) Find the min headloss through the respective paths (Q1 - Q6) Find the average headloss of the paths (sum(HL)/6)
+^^a theoretical term because the flow distrubution will sort itself out because that's how headloss works Find Pi_layer.
+The ratio of  the flow distribution.
+Goal is close to 1.

+Because the flow distribution will change to make the headlosses even, it can be taken as true that :math:`HL_{Path1} = HL_{Path2}` and so on for each path.
+This assumes the clean bed headlosses and also accounts for the varying flows in each path.

 Siphon design